yuexinw6057/Repo-/README.md

 What is a manuel merge?
-    A manuel merge is a merge that has no error
+    A manuel merge is the event that it asks you if you want to merge when both of you are typing on the same line.